Berthold Laufer

-Berthold Laufer (October 11, 1874 – September 13, 1934) was a German anthropologist and historical geographer with an expertise in East Asian languages.
+Berthold Laufer (October 11, 1874 – September 13, 1934) was a German-born Sinologist, anthropologist, and historical geographer who spent his career in the United States.
 The American Museum of Natural History calls him "one of the most distinguished sinologists of his generation".

 Life

 Laufer was born in Cologne in Germany to Max and Eugenie Laufer (née Schlesinger).
 His paternal grandparents Salomon and Johanna Laufer were adherents of the Jewish faith.
 Laufer had a brother Heinrich (died 10 July 1935) who worked as a physician in Cairo.

 Laufer attended the Friedrich Wilhelms Gymnasium from 1884 to 1893.
 He continued his studies in Berlin (1893–1895), and completed his doctorate in oriental languages at the University of Leipzig in 1897.
 The following year he emigrated to the United States where he remained until his death.
 He carried out ethnographic fieldwork on the Amur River and Sakhalin Island during 1898–1899 as part of the Jesup North Pacific Expedition.
 He was fluent in more than ten non Indo-European languages.